adobe/react-native-acpcore/README.md

 ```
 Another possible issue is that your application is built using [`Expo`](https://expo.io/).
 Unfortunately `Expo` does not support native modules out of the box.
 Please see [Ejecting to ExpoKit](https://docs.expo.io/versions/latest/expokit/eject/).

+2. `Specs satisfying the RCTACPCore (from ../node_modules/@adobe/react-native-acpcore) dependency were found, but they required a higher minimum deployment target.`

+The AEP SDK's require at least iOS 10.0 to function properly.
+If you see this error, ensure your `Podfile` specfies at least iOS 10.0.

 ## Contributing
 See [CONTRIBUTING](CONTRIBUTING.md)